BPI-SINOVOIP/arm-trusted-firmware/docs/porting-guide.rst

     Argument : uint64_t
     Return   : void

-This function is invoked by the runtime exception handling framework for the platform to handle an External Abort received at EL3.
-The intention of the function is to attempt to resolve the cause of External Abort and return;
-if that's not possible then an orderly shutdown of the system is initiated.
+This function is invoked by the RAS framework for the platform to handle an External Abort received at EL3.
+The intention of the function is to attempt to resolve the cause of External Abort and return; if that's not possible, to initiate orderly shutdown of the system.

 The first parameter (``int ea_reason``) indicates the reason for External Abort.
 Its value is one of ``ERROR_EA_*`` constants defined in ``ea_handle.h``.